MaoZiming/papers/4-distributed-systems/412-spark.md

 ## Parallel Operations

-* *reduce*: Combines dataset elements using an associa- tive function to produce a result at the driver program.
+* *reduce*: Combines dataset elements using an associative function to produce a result at the driver program.
 * *collect*: Sends all elements of the dataset to the driver program.
 For example, an easy way to update an array in parallel is to parallelize, map and collect the array.
 * *foreach*: Passes each element through a user provided function.